filswan/go-swan-provider/README.md

 ## Features:

-Swan Provider tool listens to offline deals that come from Swan platform.
+Swan Provider listens to offline deals that come from Swan platform.
 It provides the following functions:

 * Download offline deals automatically using aria2 for downloading service.
 * Import deals using lotus once download completed.